Medical Marijuana Registries by State

 NEN/AN/AN/AN/A

-NVNevada Department of Health and Human ServicesYes, but severe pain included18 yrsResidents only.
-Visitors from some states are offered reciprocity.
+NVNevada Department of Health and Human ServicesYes18 yrsVisiting patients from other states are allowed to purchase.

 NYNew York Office of Cannabis ManagementNo18 yrsResidents only

-OROregon Health AuthorityYes, but medical condition or treatment that causes severe pain included18 yrsResidents only
+OROregon Health AuthorityYes, but a medical condition or treatment that causes severe pain included18 yrsResidents only

 SCN/AN/AN/AN/A